jimpil/cluck/README.md

 ;; (count (set three-men-words)) => 7879

-(def generate-spam ;; this is our infinite spam generator (cluck/mcmc-fn nil 3 three-men-words))
+(def generate-spam ;; this is our infinite spam generator (mcmc-fn nil 3 three-men-words))

 (defn spam-paragraph [initial-state]
-  (->> initial state
+  (->> initial-state
        generate-spam
        (take 300)
        (str/join \space)))

+;; now ready to produce some nice spam
-(spam-paragraph ["It" "is" "a"])
+(spam-paragraph ["It" "is" "a"]) =>

-=>

-"It is a veritable picture of an old country inn , with green , square courtyard in front , where , on seats beneath the trees , the old men shake their heads , for they have heard such tales before .
+It is a veritable picture of an old country inn , with green , square courtyard in front , where , on seats beneath the trees , the old men shake their heads , for they have heard such tales before .
 And all the evening .
 Then he and eight other gentlemen of about the same age went down in a graceful attitude , and try to hide his feet .
 My first idea was that he , who didn't care for carved oak , should have his drawing - room , or coal - cellars , she laughed them all to come and have a smile , saying that he would spare the friends and relations , but it takes long practice before you can do with this work .
 Copyright laws in most countries are in a great hurry when he first dawned upon the vision , but , from what I have seen of the district , I am fond of locks .
 They pleasantly break the monotony of the pull .
 I like to give the youngsters a chance .
 I notice that most of the conversation being on his part that he knew how funny he was would have completely ruined it all .
  As we drew nearer , and now drew nearer , and soon the boat from which they were worked lay alongside us .
 It contained a party of provincial Arrys and Arriets , out for a moonlight row , and the wind blowing a perfect hurricane across it , we felt that the time had come to commence operations .
 Hector I think that was his name went on pulling while I unrolled the sail .
-Then , after tea , the wind is consistently in your favour both ways"
+ Then , after tea , the wind is consistently in your favour both ways

 ```

 #### Permutations VS observed n-grams
 In order to build a proper n-order probability matrix, one has to consider all the n-wise permutations of the unique states, and then adjust against what was observed - potentially assigning some zeros along the way.
 And that's where smoothing coming in to get rid of these zeros.